 You can setup CertAlert in under two minutes.

 CertAlert is pre-configured to check some well-known websites.
-You can easily change the websites/hosts it scans by editing the serverlist.txt file or by specifying an IP range in CertAlert.exe.config file.
+You can easily change the websites/hosts it scans by editing the serverlist.txt file or by specifying one or more IP ranges in the CertAlert.exe.config file.
 See our Getting Started page and the CertAlert README.txt for lots more details about CertAlert's configuration.